Cray-HPE/docs-csm/operations/network/gateway_testing.md

   gateway: customer-user-gateway
 ```

-For each network it will attempt to obtain a token from keycloak.
+For each network it will attempt to obtain a token from Keycloak.
 On an NCN, it should be able to get a token from each of those networks.
-It will then use that token to attempt to access each of the services defined in gateway-test-defn.yaml on each of the test-networks.
-The test will be able to determine whether it should or should not be able to access the service and it will output a PASS or FAIL for each test depending on the actual results.
+It will then use that token to attempt to access each of the services defined in `gateway-test-defn.yaml` on each of the `test-networks`.
+The test will be able to determine whether it should or should not be able to access the service and it will output a PASS or FAIL for each test, depending on the actual results.

 ## Running gateway tests from UAN, Compute Node, or a device outside of the cluster